iOS-Learning-Hub/iOS-Learning-Hub/Swift Fundamentals/Beginner/01-Swift Basics/04-Comments and Documentation.md

 ## 🎯 Learning Objectives

 By the end of this lesson you will:
-- Understand the types of comments and how to use them in your code.
+- Understand the different types of comments in Swift and when to use each
--
+- Learn best practices for writing clear and meaningful comments in your code
+- Master Xcode's documentation features for accessing Apple's official documentation
+- Create your own documentation using Swift's documentation comments
+- Use Xcode shortcuts and tools to efficiently browse and generate documentation
+- Understand the importance of self-documenting code and proper documentation practices

 ---